bnorthern42/C-Sheet/README.md

+# WIP

+ToDo:

+* Add POI and logging dependencies
+* Get Spinner integers
+* Populate a Text spinner of available sheets and select one.
+* Create functions that will combine the CSV into XLSX
+* Make actual Documentation
+* Make code pretty and not Spaghetti!

 # C-Sheet
 CSV-into-spreadSheet, takes a CSV file from the user and inputs it into an existing spreadsheet.
 Written in Java 11 using Maven